Albert0i/react_redux_tutorial/README.md

 INFO
 > "Reducer" functions get their name because they're similar to the kind of callback function you pass to the Array.reduce() method.
 The Array.reduce() method lets you take an array of values, process each item in the array one at a time, and return a single final result.
 You can think of it as "reducing the array down to one value".
 We can say that Redux reducers reduce a set of actions (over time) into a single state.
 The difference is that with Array.reduce() it happens all at once, and with Redux, it happens over the lifetime of your running app.

+INFO
+> With createSlice, we don't need to implement the Redux reducer manually.
+However, there is something that you need to keep in mind.
+Redux Toolkit's createSlice is built-in with [Immer](https://immerjs.github.io/immer/).

+> When we want to update React state, we can't mutate the state.
+Therefore, we need to create completely new data to update the state.
+This is the same paradigm in conventional Redux.
+However, Immer makes our life easier.
+We can mutate the state directly.

+> Mutating the state is not the only way to update the state, we can also use the Redux immutable concept, which is using return

 ## V. Add Slice Reducers to the Store
 > By defining a field inside the reducers parameter, we tell the store to use this slice reducer function to handle all updates to that state.